-The goal of the Economics for Leaders program is to give promising students the skills to be more effective leaders and to teach them how to employ economic analysis when considering difficult public policy choices.
+The goal of EFL is to give promising students the skills to be more effective leaders and to teach them how to employ economic analysis when considering difficult public policy choices.
 Given the existing challenges confronting our nation and, assuming that problems in years to come will be equally consequential, the job of preparing the next generation of leaders may be one of the most important actions we can take now to ensure our well being in the future.
 The Foundation for Teaching Economics is committed to finding and nurturing those budding leaders.

 Economics for Leaders is an unparalleled learning and growing opportunity.
-When asked if the program impacted their children, parents of participants responded with a resounding ‘yes!’
-Read the responses here.
+In 2016, 91% of students said they would recommend the program to their friends.
 The program is competitive with approximately two applicants applying for each available space.
 College admission officers have commented that students who attend selective programs, such as Economics for Leaders, make more competitive applicants.

 Who Can Apply?

-Students who are currently juniors in high school and will complete their junior year by this summer are eligible to attend an EFL program in 2013.
+Students who are currently sophomores and juniors in high school are eligible to attend EFL programs in 2017.

-We recommend that students apply as soon as possible, as that will increase their chances of being accepted to the program of their choice.
-Admission to EFL is competitive.
-Decisions are based on leadership potential, maturity and vision.
-Above all, EFL students are intelligent, articulate student leaders who will benefit from this unique educational experience.
+Admission to EFL is competitive, with decisions based on leadership potential, maturity, and vision.
+Above all, EFL participants are intelligent and articulate students who will benefit from this unique educational experience.

-Through a partnership with the University of Colorado, Colorado Springs, two semester hours of undergraduate credit are available to students attending the program.
-There is an additional fee for the course, Econ 1310 ‘A Survey of Economics,’ and students opting for the credit must complete additional assignments.
-The credits cost $204.
-Instructions on how to sign up for the credits will be sent in the orientation packets of accepted students.
+Through a partnership with the University of Colorado, Colorado Springs, two semester hours of undergraduate credit are available to students attending EFL.
+There is an additional fee of $244 for the credits and students who opt to receive credit must complete additional assignments.
+Details and registration instructions on how to sign up will be mailed in orientation packets to accepted students four weeks before the start of their program.